Applying for Ethics Clearance for a Study or Experiment

 - Your supervisor must sign off on your application: in doing so, they are endorsing what you plan to do.
 Do NOT submit the ethics application before they have read and approved it!
 A physical signature is not required – you and your supervisor should type your names where indicated on the form.

 - Please submit all your materials as a single file on this site (scroll down).
-You may need to create a Submittable account or use Google to log in with your UCT credentials.
+You can create a Submittable account or use Google to log in with your UCT credentials.

 - Please allow two weeks for the application to be processed.
-If your application is not expedited, then once it is processed by the department, Faculty of Science Research Ethics Committee Review will take an additional two weeks.
-If you do not hear from us within two weeks, please email firstname.lastname@example.org.
+If your application is not expedited, then once it is processed by the department, Faculty of Science Research Ethics Committee Review maythe take an additional two weeks.
+If you do not hear from us within two weeks, please email Shanaaz Smith (email@example.com).
 You can also email us if approval is time-sensitive, however please be aware that we may not be able to rush the approval process, and endeavour to submit the application early.

 If you follow the guidelines listed above, your application should be processed swiftly.
-For any questions about the process, please contact email@example.com.
+For any questions about the process, please contact Shanaaz Smith (firstname.lastname@example.org).

 If you have been asked to revise and resubmit your application, you should be able to edit your submission, submitting a new copy of your application.
 However, if you have any difficulties, please create a new submission, but submit with the same account as before.

 We frequently have honours students looking at third party data sets.
 The official line is that as long as you have permission from the steward of the data, then you don't need faculty clearance to do the research.
 In some cases, the data steward may require an ethics clearance certificate, in which case one can be issued that either says clearance is not required, or that says the research has been reviewed and approved.
 If this is required please state this clearly in your application.

 - Issues around how the data was gathered in the first place - were the users informed that their data was being collected, and might be used for research purposes?
-Even if informed, were they aware of implications? e.g. Facebook)
+Even if informed, were they aware of implications (e.g. Facebook data)?

 - Potential for group harm - can findings affect a group of people even if the data itself is anonymized at the individual level?

 - Is the anonymized data non-anonymous publicly?
-If so, there's risk of identification (i.e. Twitter), and it may be required to paraphrase or alter 'quotes' to reduce this risk.
-Of course any alteration of quotes should be acknowledged in the write-up
+If so, there's a risk of identification (i.e. Twitter), and it may be required to paraphrase or alter 'quotes' to reduce this risk.
+Of course, any alteration of quotes should be acknowledged in the write-up.

 - One should also always be aware of selection bias and how that will affect the results.